 - To build understanding of what works to support children and young people who have experienced sexual abuse.

-Led by the Office of the Police and Crime Commissioner (OPCC), a partnership bid was submitted and was successful with support from key delivery partners, these being – Arch Teesside, A Way Out, Barnardos, Eva and the Halo Project.
-Barefoot Research also supported the bid and will independently evaluate the project.
+A successful partnership bid was submitted.
+It was Led by the Office of the Police and Crime Commissioner (OPCC), with support from key delivery partners.
+They were Arch Teesside, A Way Out, Barnardos, Eva and the Halo Project.
+Barefoot Research also supported the bid, which will independently evaluate the project.

 As per the PCCs grant powers each of the delivery partners will be grant funded to deliver as below: